Gradient Coupling: The Hidden Barrier to Generalization in Agentic Reinforcement Learning: Introduction

+This raises a critical question: why does Reinforcement Learning exhibit such poor generalization in agentic tasks?
+We hypothesize that the root cause lies in the inherent high similarity of data within these tasks, which makes gradient descent on one sample also influences the probability of other samples.

+In sequential agentic tasks, the input at step $t+1$ is often only a minor variation of the input at step $t$, and different trajectories are also quite similar.
+This, combined with a limited discrete action space, results in state-action pairs $(s,a)$ that are highly similar across different samples.
+Consequently, during the training process, the gradient update for one sample can adversely affect the learning of another.
+For instance, the gradient that correctly reinforces an optimal action $(s_i,a_i)$ might inadvertently strengthen the policy for a similar yet suboptimal pair $(s_j,a_j)$, where $s_i \approx s_j$, $a_i \approx a_j$.
+We refer to this interaction as "gradient coupling."

+The gradient coupling that arises from sample similarity is a double-edged sword.
+While it can facilitate generalization by allowing the model to apply learned knowledge to novel but similar situations, it becomes harmful when similar observations demand distinct actions.
+The core challenge, therefore, is not to eliminate gradient coupling entirely, but to selectively control its effects: encouraging positive transfer between appropriate samples while preventing negative interference between good and bad actions.

+However, we find that for agentic tasks, the negative interference is quite strong, reinforcing a good action can easily reinforce other bad actions.
+This is mainly because the representation is similar, so the gradient direction is similar, causing severe gradient coupling.
+And during reinforcement learning, the learning process only try to strength good actions and punish bad actions, which fails to relieve the negative interference caused by gradient coupling, causing unsatisfying generalization performance.

+For more fine-grained control on the gradient coupling, we posit that the model must learn to distinguish between high-quality and flawed actions at the representational level instead of simply reinforcing good actions.
+In other words, the internal embeddings of an optimal action and a similar yet suboptimal action must be pushed apart.
+To achieve this, we propose a simple yet effective solution: reformulating the training objective to compel the agent to simultaneously function as a classifier, explicitly discriminating between positive and negative actions.
+Our approach materializes this concept through an auxiliary classification objective.
+Alongside the primary policy learning task, we train the agent to explicitly classify actions as either "positive" (optimal) or "negative" (suboptimal).
+This dual-objective forces the model to learn more discriminative representations.
+Our extensive experiments validate that this integrated approach effectively enhances generalization and task performance.

-Our contributions are listed as follows: 1)We diagnose the failure of outcome-based RL in agentic tasks, and attributing it to gradient interference from sample similarity rather than reward miscalibration.
-2) We show how will the training goes, and reveal the reason why and when will the probability of flawed actions might be increasing instead of decreasing, and we show the importance of cold start in agentic RL.
-3) We propose a novel training paradigm where the agent concurrently learns to act as a critic, which effectively decouples harmful gradients, enhances the model's discriminative ability, and significantly improves performance.
+Our contributions are listed as follows: \begin{itemize} \item We diagnose the generalization problem in agentic tasks, and attributing it to gradient interference from sample similarity. \item We provide a detailed analysis of how gradient interference impacts the training process, we demonstrate how this phenomenon can hinder optimization and generalization. \item We propose a novel training paradigm where the agent concurrently learns to effectively decouples harmful gradients, enhances the model's discriminative ability, and significantly improves performance. \end{itemize}